HZResearching/portfolio_management/README.md

 Overview

-This repository was created to document and share solutions that I created from scratch for recurring coding challenges I encountered—whether during take-home projects for investment-related job interviews or while developing tools to manage my own portfolio using quantitative methods.
+This repository was created to document and share solutions that I created from scratch for recurring coding challenges I encountered—whether during academic research, trading competitions, take-home projects for investment-related job interviews or while developing tools to manage my own portfolio using quantitative methods.

 It showcases sample code that applies mathematical models and programming techniques to solve real-world investment problems.
 If you're exploring what quantitative investing entails or preparing for roles in the space, this may serve as a helpful reference.